 In the writing section of the IELTS exam, there should be clarity of thoughts and ideas that are presented.

-A formal tone and style of language is highly recommended.
+A formal tone and style of language are highly recommended.

 Avoid using slang in the writing section.